 1. A backup power supply when there is a blackout

-All grid connect solar power system installed in Australia have a shut down mechanism that is activated when the grid goes down.
+All grid connect solar power system installed in Australia have a shutdown mechanism that is activated when the network goes down.
 This is for the protection of line maintenance workers that may be carrying out repairs or maintenance somewhere along the power lines.
-A grid connect solar system can send current down the line making it live again and a danger to line workers.
+A grid-connected solar system can send current down the line making it live again and a danger to line workers.

 A well designed hybrid solar system should have the ability to disconnect your home safely when there is a blackout, power will then be supplied by the home energy storage systems deep cycle batteries.

 2. Solar power system size limits imposed by electricity companies

 Power companies are in the business of making money, nothing wrong with that business is business.
 Solar power systems are the enemy of power company profits, for this reason, some companies will place a limit on the kW size solar system permitted to connect to the grid.
 This policy has forced many home solar power system owners into installing a PV system that is much smaller than what they require to offset their electricity bills.

 A hybrid solar power system can work around the size restriction by using a smart power inverter that can set a limit on the amount of grid export power.
 For example, a 10kW hybrid solar system running at maximum output could export 3kW to the grid and divert the remaining 7kW to the deep cycle batteries making your 10kW system appear to the power company as a 3kW system remaining within their greedy limitation.

 3. Revenge for near worthless feed-in tariff rates